Declaration of the Rights of Man and of the Citizen: Slavery

-The declaration did not revoke the institution of slavery, as lobbied for by Jacques-Pierre Brissot's Les Amis des Noirs and defended by the group of colonial planters called the Club Massiac because they met at the Hôtel Massiac.
-Despite the lack of explicit mention of slavery in the Declaration, slave uprisings in Saint-Domingue in the Haitian Revolution were inspired by it, as discussed in C. L. R. James' history of the Haitian Revolution, The Black Jacobins.
+The declaration did not revoke the institution of slavery in the French colonies, as lobbied for by Jacques-Pierre Brissot's Les Amis des Noirs and opposed by the group of colonial planters called the Club Massiac, because they met at the Hôtel Massiac.
+Despite the lack of explicit mention of slavery in the declaration, it inspired the slave uprisings in Saint-Domingue in the Haitian Revolution, as discussed in C. L. R. James's history of the Haitian Revolution, The Black Jacobins.
 In Louisiana, the organizers of the Pointe Coupée Slave Conspiracy of 1795 also drew information from the declaration.

 Deplorable conditions for the thousands of enslaved people in Saint-Domingue, the most profitable slave colony in the world, led to the uprisings known as the first successful slave revolt in the New World.
 Free persons of color were part of the first wave of revolt, but later formerly enslaved people took control.
-In 1794 the Convention was dominated by the Jacobins abolished slavery, including in the colonies of Saint-Domingue and Guadeloupe.
+In 1794, the convention was dominated by the Jacobins and abolished slavery, including in the colonies of Saint-Domingue and Guadeloupe.
 However, Napoleon reinstated it in 1802 and attempted to regain control of Saint-Domingue by sending in thousands of troops.
 After suffering the losses of two-thirds of the men, many to yellow fever, the French withdrew from Saint-Domingue in 1803.
 Napoleon gave up on North America and agreed to the Louisiana Purchase by the United States.
 In 1804, the leaders of Saint-Domingue declared it an independent state, the Republic of Haiti, the second republic of the New World.
 Napoleon abolished the slave trade in 1815.
 Slavery in France was finally abolished in 1848.